 Hogen earned his BA from Yale University.
 His past board affiliations include Connecticut United for Research Excellence (CURE); SoundWaters; the International African Education Foundation; the Phelps Association of Yale University (president); the New England Council; the Conference Board’s Contributions Council (chairman); the New Jersey Business Roundtable’s Education Reform Initiative (founding chair); and the Council for Advancement and Support of Education.
 He is a member of the Arthur W. Page Society.

-A self-described “sports nut,” Hogen, who was raised in Chappaqua, N.Y., enjoys skiing, windsurfing, biking, and sailing in Long Island Sound with his wife, who skippers their boat “Seaquel” on which they were married.
+A self-described “sports nut,” Hogen, who was raised in Chappaqua, N.Y., enjoys skiing, windsurfing, biking, and sailing in Long Island Sound with his wife, who skippers their board “Seaquel” on which they were married.